software-mansion-labs/expo-live-updates/README.md

           "subText":"Firebase", // optional
           "imageUrl":"", // optional
           "iconUrl":"", // optional
-          "progressMax":"100", // optional: maximum progress value, if not provided = 100
+          "progressMax":"100", // optional: if not provided = 100
-          "progressValue":"50", // optional: current progress value
+          "progressValue":"50", // optional
+          "progressIndeterminate":"false", // optional
-          "progressIndeterminate":"false", // optional: whether progress is indeterminate "progressPoints":"[{\"position\":10,\"color\":\"red\"},{\"position\":50,\"color\":\"blue\"}]", // optional: should be a string with JSON
+          "progressPoints":"[{\"position\":10,\"color\":\"red\"},{\"position\":50,\"color\":\"blue\"}]", // optional: should be a string with JSON
           "progressSegments":"[{\"length\":50,\"color\":\"red\"},{\"length\":100,\"color\":\"blue\"}]", // optional: should be a string with JSON
-          "backgroundColor":"red", // optional, works only on SDK < Baklava
+          "iconBackgroundColor":"red", // optional
           "shortCriticalText":"text", // optional: shouldn't be longer than 7 characters
-          "deepLinkUrl":"/Test", // optional: default it will just open the app "showTime":"true", // optional: whether time is shown, if not provided = true "time":"1761313668279" // optional: time as timestamp
+          "deepLinkUrl":"/Test", // optional: default it will just open the app "showTime":"true", // optional: if not provided = true "time":"1761313668279" // optional: should be timestamp
       }
    }
 }